nickglazzard1959/gplot2/README.md

 Building all components of GPLOT and DIMFILM on "Unix".
 -------------------------------------------------------

-Detailed information of building GPLOT and DIMFILM on "Unix-like" systems can be found [here](ports/unix/README.md).
+Detailed information on building GPLOT and DIMFILM on "Unix-like" systems can be found [here](ports/unix/README.md).
 These systems include macOS and Linux (Debian Linux specifically has been tested).